uzak/101/js_procedural_prog.md

 ### Expressions, Statements, REPL

 * Expression anything evaluated to produce a value.
 * REPL: read-eval-print loop.
 Evaluates an expression and shows the result.
-E.g. node:
+    * Also called "interactive mode".
+    * Useful to verify assumptions or as a calculator.
+E.g.:
 ```js
 > 5
 5